 Of course, there are more hiking trails to enjoy across Virginia’s 215-mile section of the Blue Ridge Parkway, even scenic pull-offs like Otter Lake at milepost 63.1.

-I’m hoping to tackle more of the trails further south on this scenic byway in the near future.
+I’m hoping to tackle more of the trails further south on this scenic byway.
 For now, enjoy and happy hiking on these Blue Ridge Parkway hiking trails.